-Bolivia, like many South American countries, is divided into several geographical zones, each of which has their own distinct climate.
-There is the high-altitude Andes in the west, with a climate similar to the Andean region of Peru, the lush hot and humid rainforest in the north and the savanna region in the south and east, which is largely covered by the Gran Chaco and is predominantly semi-arid with little tree cover.
+Bolivia, like many South American countries, is divided into several geographical zones, each of which has its own distinct climate.
+There is the high-altitude Andes in the west, with a climate similar to the Andean region of Peru, the lush hot and humid rainforest in the north, and the savanna region in the south and east, which is largely covered by the Gran Chaco and is predominantly semi-arid with little tree cover.

 Crowds & Costs

 June is arguably one of the best months to discover Bolivia, with reliable conditions for exploring and making the most of outdoor activities in the vast majority of the country.
 Things are picking up because of the dry, bright, warm weather, but the crowds of peak season (July and August) have yet to arrive, which means you might still be able to snag a deal for tours and accommodation.
 Bear in mind, however, that rooms are scarce, and prices skyrocket at festival times, especially the countrywide fiesta for San Juan (June 2).